Tim FitzHigham: Career

 In 2013 he presented CBBC science show Super Human Challenge.
 In which he ran across Death Valley, pulled a Double Decker Bus and tried arrow catching.
-During this Tim recorded the highest measured resting tolerance to G-force.
+During this FitzHigham recorded the highest measured resting tolerance to G-force.

 His live show about historical Gambling became BBC Radio 4 series called Tim FitzHigham: The Gambler.
 The 2013 pilot episode involved a bet from 1753 and his nemesis Alex Horne.
 Since then, two four-part series of The Gambler have been made for BBC Radio 4 (first broadcast in 2014 and 2015), with repeats on Radio 4 Extra.

-Alex Horne and Tim have a long-standing wager concerning who can live the longest of the two of them, Tim is currently winning by two years.
+Alex Horne and FitzHigham have a long-standing wager concerning who can live the longest of the two of them, FitzHigham is currently winning by two years.

-After drinking a pint of claret, Tim came joint-first in the initial live version of Horne brainchild Taskmaster losing to Mike Wozniak in a hastily added nod-off.
-Perhaps due to this Tim has never appeared in the TV version of the show.
-Backstage after the live show, Tim won a side bet with Horne that he would place in the top three.
-It has become a long running joke between Mark Watson and Tim that he is the only original member of the live show not to appear on the TV version (there are others Stu Goldsmith being one).
+After drinking a pint of claret, FitzHigham came joint-first in the initial live version of Horne brainchild Taskmaster, losing to Mike Wozniak in a hastily added nod-off.
+Perhaps due to this, FitzHigham has never appeared in the TV version of the show.
+Backstage after the live show, FitzHigham won a side bet with Horne that he would place in the top three.
+It has become a long-running joke between Mark Watson and FitzHigham that he is the only original member of the live show not to appear on the TV version (there are others, with Stuart Goldsmith being one).

-In 2017 the new comedy project Tim mentored for BBC Radio Norfolk began broadcasting on BBC Radio Suffolk and in November won support from the Director General Tony Hall, Baron Hall of Birkenhead Tim has been appointed to mentor a similar project for BBC Essex.
+In 2017 the new comedy project FitzHigham mentored for BBC Radio Norfolk began broadcasting on BBC Radio Suffolk and in November won support from the director general Tony Hall, Baron Hall of Birkenhead FitzHigham has been appointed to mentor a similar project for BBC Essex.

-Since 2018 Tim has been involved in the project to keep the UK's oldest working theatre open and running.
+Since 2017 FitzHigham has been involved in the project to keep the UK's oldest working theatre open and running.
 It is called the Guildhall of St George in King's Lynn and has a first recorded performance in 1445.
 He is a founding trustee of Shakespeare's Guildhall Trust (King's Lynn).
 As of 2022 he is the Creative Director of Guildhall of St George.
+In this role he delivers the redevelopment of the Guildhall to create a cultural centre with a Shakespearean theatre as its centrepiece.

+During the renovation project in 2023, a wooden floor was uncovered at the theatre which was highly likely the flooring in place when Shakespeare performed there in 1592-93.
+Tree-ring dating and a survey of how the building was assembled date the floor boards to between 1417 and 1430.
+It survived under a later floor.